stefanwalther/sense-go/docs/tasks-clean.md

   * `buildReleaseDir`

 **`clean:localExtensionDir`**
 * Deletes all files in the project's local extension folder.
 Only makes sense if using deployment to a local Qlik Sense Desktop.
-Disabled if `deployment.toLocal.enabled === true`.
+* Disabled if `deployment.toLocal.enabled === true`.
+* If working on Windows `deployment.toLocal.extensionBaseDir` will be determined automatically.
 * Options used:
   * `deployment.toLocal.enabled`
   * `deployment.toLocal.extensionBaseDir`